-Avalon operates primarily in Canada with a focus on rare earth elements ("REE"), and other rare metals and minerals, including lithium, tantalum, niobium, cesium, indium, gallium, yttrium, zirconium as well as a related base metal: tin.
+Avalon operates in Canada with a focus on rare earth elements ("REE"), and other rare metals and minerals, including lithium, tantalum, niobium, cesium, indium, gallium, yttrium, zirconium as well as tin.
 By definition, REE are the lanthanide series of elements (atomic numbers 57 - 71), whereas the term "rare metals" is a more general "umbrella" term that includes the REE as well as other rare metals including those named above.